ID Comms in Partnership with the 4A’s Releases Study on Media Pitch Practices

 Advertisers should focus their efforts on gathering the information they need to identify those partners with the right capabilities rather than demanding slick videos or delving into legal detail at this early stage.

 The RFP stage: Agencies were having to frequently answer unclear or generic, lengthy RFP briefs, making them overly onerous and unproductive for agencies.
 RFPs would benefit from more focused questions surrounding thought leadership, in order to effectively provide valuable insight on capabilities and expertise.

 Advertisers should focus on the key questions that relate to their particular business challenges.
-Fewer, but more important questions would stop this stage feeling generic and untailored to the advertiser’s needs.
+Fewer, but more important questions would prevent this stage from feeling over-generic and become better tailored to the advertiser’s needs.

 Chemistry sessions: Respondents expressed concerns that the focus of chemistry sessions is typically unclear to agencies.
 In some cases, clients expect a working-session, some expect a progress check-in and some only want to gauge agency culture and personalities.
 Where the expectation is well communicated, agencies are able to prepare and use resources selectively to make this stage more productive for both sides.
 Agency respondents were also concerned about the increasing number of live meetings and the depth of content required at each session, often needing to be coordinated across multiple markets.